Shoeb462/clone-website-1/README.md

 # Clone-website-1
-Clone of Pando Blogging Website
+Clone of Pando Blogging Website.

-For website preview click on yhe link:
+For website preview click on the link:
         https://shoeb462.github.io/clone-website-1/